phorton1/Arduino-fridgeController/docs/electronics.md

 Both of these problems have been corrected in the kicad schematics and PCB layouts.
-I jury rigged solutions to both of these on the exiat PCB.
-The first one is shown as the brown wire on the photo of the bottom of the soldered Controller PCB above but the second one, the addition of a 1N4003 backflow preventer diode is not shown in the photos.
+I jury rigged solutions to both of these on the already-produced PCB.
+The first one is shown as the brown wire on the photo of the bottom of the soldered Controller PCB above but the second one, the addition of a 1N4003 backflow preventer diode is not shown in the photos and was added later.